qureai/qureai.github.io/_posts/2018-05-03-teaching-machines-read-radiology-reports.md

 Although the findings `intracerebral hemorrhage`, `contusion` and `intracranial hemorrhage` are mentioned in the above sentences, their absence is noted in these sentences rather than their presence.
 Therefore, we need to detect negations in a sentence in addition to findings.

-We manually read several sentences that indicate negation of findings and grouped these sentences according to their structure.
+We manually read several sentences that indicate negation of findings and grouped these sentences according to their structures.
 Rules to detect negation were created based on these groups.
 One of these is illustrated below:

 <pre>